Skip to content

 Hearing aids were first introduced at the turn of the century and became common-place in the 1920s.
 Their technology rapidly evolved from transistor-style, to microprocessors, to microcomputers and digital sound processing.
 All the while, they’ve been trying to make hearing aids smaller, faster and clearer with improved battery life and connectivity to modern electronic devices.

 Hearing aids aren’t just ‘amplifiers’.
 They are actual medical devices.
 They are intended to treat hearing loss and can be worn either behind or inside the ear.
-Hearing aids do not restore hearing to normal levels.
+While hearing aids significantly enhance auditory perception, they do not completely restore natural hearing ability.
 The FDA (Food & Drug Administration) regulates all hearing aids to ensure safety and effectiveness for consumers.
 They also ensure that companies who manufacture and sell hearing aids comply with good manufacturing practices.
 Selecting a hearing aid is not a simple decision.
 Hearing loss is as unique as the individual who has it.
 It is important to choose a device that is not only appropriate for your hearing level, but one that is also appropriate for your lifestyle and personal preferences.

 NEW KID ON THE BLOCK: